CalderaWP/Caldera-Forms/readme.txt

 == Changelog ==

+= 1.3.0.1 ( September 8, 2015 ) =

+= Bugs Fixed =
+* Scripts and Styles now load only on pages with forms
+* Fixed a bug that conflicted with WooCommerce v2.4.6
+* put back the "disable" condition
+* fixes "is greater" and "is smaller" condition bug that reverted to is
+* autopopulate select fields use ID correctly for post_type and ter_id for taxonomy

 = 1.3.0 ( August 23, 2015 ) =
 * Improved: Adding rows in form layout.
 * Added: Conditional groups.